-- > Highway-rail crossing issues should be viewed as a one DOT system. - AAR is committed to the current crossing inventory and feels that if the current inefficiencies are addressed the process will improve.

-- There is concern about how secure the supplied data will be and how the USDOT will protect the data. - There is concern about legal action taken as a result of information being made public; many feel this information should be used for engineering applications only. - States and railroads have not motivation to collect and submit data.
+- ➤ Highway-rail crossing issues should be viewed as a one DOT system. - ➤ The AAR is committed to the current crossing inventory and feels that if the current inefficiencies are addressed the process will improve. - ➤ There is concern about how secure the supplied data will be and how the USDOT will protect the data. - There is concern about legal action taken as a result of information being made public; many feel this information should be used for engineering applications only. - ➤ There is no motivation for States and railroads to collect and submit data.
 Until data submission is made mandatory, it will remain a low priority.

-Hypothetical Scenario/Question: What if the State supplied information on high-speed rail corridor ID, county map reference number, latitude (lat), longitude (long), and lat/long source [Blocks 21-25 on the USDOT Crossing Inventory Forms] that was used in conjunction with a GIS platform to locate and map private crossings?
+Hypothetical Scenario/Question: What if the State supplied information on high-speed rail corridor ID, county map reference number, latitude (lat), longitude (long), and lat/long source [Blocks 21-25 on the USDOT Crossing Inventory Forms] that was used in conjunction with a Geographical Information System (GIS) platform to locate and map private crossings?

-- Some States currently have limited GIS information; however, there is concern that access to private property may be required for States to collect data regarding private crossings.
+- Some States currently have limited GIS information; however, there is concern that access to private property may be required in order for States to collect data regarding private crossings.
 Many private crossings are only accessible by private property.
 There is a trespass issue with anyone trying to physically access these private crossings. - Many railroads currently have these data; however, it is a large and expensive administrative job to submit the data.